 When I'm traveling in Europe, I often see stupid "torture museums" that are cleverly marketed.
 They make lots of money by appealing to the lowest desires of dumbed-down travelers, even though none of them has any real artifacts.
 If you're looking for the macabre side of Europe, skip these hokey rip-offs and visit a cemetery — they're authentic, artsy, and oozing with history.
-Here's a list of some of my favorites.
+Here are some of my favorites.

-Père Lachaise Cemetery, Paris: Littered with the tombstones of many of the city's most illustrious dead, this is your best one-stop look at Paris' fascinating, romantic past residents.
+Littered with the tombstones of many of the city's most illustrious dead, Père Lachaise is your best one-stop look at Paris' fascinating, romantic past residents.
 The cemetery is relatively new, having opened in 1804.
 Today, this city of the dead (pop.
 70,000) still accepts new residents, probably those who had heart attacks after learning the price: A 21-square-foot plot costs more than $15,000.

 The cemetery holds the remains of Frédéric Chopin, Molière, Edith Piaf, Gertrude Stein, Héloïse and Abélard, and many more — but the grave of rock legend Jim Morrison is perhaps its most visited tomb.
 An iconic, funky bust of the rocker, which was stolen by fans, has been replaced with a more toned-down headstone.
 Another hot spot is Oscar Wilde's final resting place.
 This writer and martyr to homosexuality is mourned by "outcast men" (as the inscription says) and by wearers of heavy lipstick, who used to cover his gravestone with kisses (it's now protected by a plastic barrier).

 Catacombs of Priscilla (Rome)